Wanda Jackson: Recognition and legacy

 Jackson was twice nominated for Grammy Awards.
 Her 1964 album, Two Sides of Wanda, was nominated for Best Female Country Vocal Performance.
 In 1970, "A Woman Lives for Love" was nominated for the same.
+Her recording of "Let's Have a Party" was inducted into the Grammy Hall of Fame in 2024.

 Jackson's work got more recognition several decades later when she received the Fellowship Award from the National Endowment for the Arts.
 She became the first female country and rock performer to receive the accolade.

 During this period, various rock musicians began advocating for Jackson to be inducted into the Rock and Roll Hall of Fame.
 In 2005, Elvis Costello wrote a letter to the organization about why she should be inducted.
 Cyndi Lauper and Bruce Springsteen also advocated for her.
 In 2005, she was nominated by the organization.
 In 2009, Jackson was officially inducted into the Rock and Roll Hall of Fame under the category "Early Influence".
 She was presented with the induction by singer-songwriter Rosanne Cash.

 Jackson was also inducted into the Rockabilly Hall of Fame, the Iowa Rock and Roll Hall of Fame, the Oklahoma Hall of Fame and the Oklahoma Country Music Hall of Fame.
 On an international level, she has been inducted into the International Gospel Hall of Fame and the German Country Music Hall of Fame.

 In 2009, Oklahoma City named an alley for Jackson in the Bricktown entertainment district.
 Jackson's hometown of Maud also named one of their streets after her.
 In 2010, she and John Mellencamp were recipients of the Lifetime Achievement award from the Americana Music Honors.
 In 2016, she was the recipient of the "Founder of the Sound" award at the Ameripolitan Music Awards.

 In 2002, she was included on CMT's televised special of the "40 Great Women in Country Music".
 In 2006 Alfred Publishing acknowledged her influence on young musicians by publishing The Best of Wanda Jackson: Let's Have a Party, a songbook with music and lyrics to thirteen songs associated with Jackson.
 In 2008, the Smithsonian Channel released a documentary focused on Jackson's career titled The Sweet Lady with the Nasty Voice.
 In 2019, Ken Burns profiled her in his televised documentary titled Country Music.